Btombari/language-presentation/LANGUAGES.md

 In the namespace section, we defined module methods whose names are prefixed by the module name.
 There is another way to define methods in modules without prefixing of module name.
 In the previous section's examples, we defined module methods, methods whose names were prefixed by the module name.
-If this made you think of class methods, your next thought might well be ‚Äúwhat happens if I define instance methods within a module?‚Äù Good question.
+If this made you think of class methods, your next thought might well be ìwhat happens if I define instance methods within a module?î Good question.
 A module can't have instances, because a module isn't a class.
 However, you can include a module within a class definition.
 When this happens, all the module's instance methods are suddenly available as methods in the class as well.
 They get mixed in.
 In fact, mixed-in modules effectively behave as superclasses.

 Problem
-Modules are part of what makes Ruby‚Äôs design beautiful.
+Modules are part of what makes Rubyís design beautiful.
 However, since they do not have a direct analogy in any mainstream programming language, it is easy to get a bit confused about what they should be used for.

 Conclusion